-The Historic Costume & Textiles Collection is a scholarly and artistic resource of apparel and textile material culture.
-The 11,500+ holdings encompass a range of three dimensional objects such as textiles and articles of clothing and accessories for men, women, and children, including national dress costume, from the mid-18th century to contemporary 21st century designers.
-The Collection also houses a number of period fashion magazines, fashion plates, swatch books and commercial patterns.
-Particular strengths of the Collection are objects pertaining to central Ohio and the U.S. fashion industry.
+The Historic Costume & Textiles Collection is a museum and Fashion Archive.
+It is a scholarly and artistic museum resource of apparel and textile material culture housed within the Fashion and Retail Studies Program in the College of Education and Human Ecology.
+The 9000+ holdings encompass a range of three dimensional objects such as textiles and articles of clothing and accessories for men, women, and children, including national dress costume, from the mid-18th century to contemporary 21st century designers.
+The museum also houses some fashion plates and swatch books.
+Particular strengths are objects pertaining to the U.S. fashion industry including extensive files on Bonnie Cashin and Irene (Lentz Gibbons), received from manufacturer Philip Sills and collector Joe Simms, respectively.
+The museum is also the repository Ann Rudolph’s extensive Button Collection.

 The mission of the Historic Costume & Textiles Collection is to:

-- Collect and preserve apparel and textile artifacts of global and diverse origins that meet the needs of department and university classes and represent the spectrum of American consumers and material culture,
+- Collect and preserve apparel and textile artifacts of global and diverse origins that meet the needs of department and university classes and represent the spectrum of consumers of fashion and material culture,

 - Provide access to the artifacts for researchers and scholars including faculty, undergraduate and graduate students, industry partners and community members through direct and electronic means,